International Programs

 Semester- and Year-Long Exchange Opportunities

-Short, NEIU Faculty-Led Study Tours
+Short-term NEIU Faculty-Led Study Tours

 Visiting Scholars

-NEIU welcomes visiting scholars who wish to be in residence at Northeastern to do research, attend seminars, provide guest lectures and audit classes (but they may not teach full courses).
-Interested scholars should send, to the chair of the department they wish to work with, a copy of their curriculum vitae and an official letter outlining both what they want to do while in residence at NEIU, and how they will engage cross-culturally.
+NEIU welcomes Visiting Scholars who wish to be in residence at NEIU to do research, attend seminars, and provide guest lectures.
 The Office of International Programs (OIP) will work with the relevant academic department and other offices to review the request.
-Illinois state law requires visiting scholars, like all university staff and faculty, to submit to a background check.
-Learn more here or contact OIP's director, Dr. Cris Toffolo at c-toffolo@neiu.edu or by phone at +1-773-442-5493.
+Illinois state law requires Visiting Scholars, like all university staff and faculty, to consent to a background check.
+To learn more, click here, or contact OIP at International-Programs@neiu.edu